SofaDefrost/SofaPython3/README.md

 Do not contribute directly to sofa defrost.
-All contribution should be done to sofa-framework.
+The master branch is hosted by https://github.com/sofa-framework/SofaPython3/